The Undiscovered Country:

 by Rolaant McKenzie

 Some of you may be familiar with Star Trek, a popular science fiction TV series from the late 1960s that had, and continues to have, a significant fan following.
-28 years ago, the original crew of the series was involved in the last of six theatrical releases.
+In 1991, the original crew of the series was involved in the last of six theatrical releases.
 This one was called Star Trek VI: The Undiscovered Country.

 The plot of the story involved two great powers, the United Federation of Planets and the Klingon Empire, which for generations had had a hostile relationship that often bordered on war.
 In this story, for the first time in their history these two powers were on the verge of reaching a lasting peace with each other.
 However, hardliners on both sides worked behind the scenes to thwart the peace efforts and return to the previous hostile relationship.